Restaurant in London Bridge

 Following the starters, we chose a mixture of curries to sample -Bengal prawn curry, Chicken Korma, Railway Lamb Curry and Chicken Kali Mirch – and of course peshwari and garlic naan.
 All dishes had a decent amount of meat / fish in and tasted fresh and tasty.

 Est India has only been open for around 3.5 years compared to its sister restaurant, Mango Indian, which has been in business for 12 years.
-Both restaurants offer something different but the menu at Est India appealed more to me and was very reasonably priced for the quality you receive.
+Both restaurants offer something different but the menu at Est India appealed more to me.
+It was also very reasonably priced for the quality you receive – definitely a restaurant to visit in London Bridge.

 Also check out the express lunch menu with selected curry, rice and vegetable of the day for only £7.95!